shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 First, we need to install necessary linux packages installed.
 Then we install necessary modules from the requirements.txt file.
 Then we have to download `nltk` packages or libraries and set the environment variables.

 On this project, I'm keeping the documents under backend.
-But, you can declare a separate volume space to store the documents you want your model to go thro
+But, you can declare a separate volume space to store the documents you want your model to go through.
+You can define that volume on the docker-compose file.

 ```dockerfile
 FROM python:3.10-slim